Fair Jobs Code - procurement guidelines for departments and agencies

 2. upon request, provide information to the FJC Unit for reporting and education purposes (see section 9 below).

-5.2.3 Valid Certificates are listed in a publicly accessible Pre-Assessment Certificate Register (Certificate Register) which is maintained by the FJC Unit.
-The Certificate Register includes the business details of the Certificate holder.
+5.2.3 Valid certificates are listed in a publicly accessible pre-assessment certificate register (certificate register) which is maintained by the FJC Unit.
+The certificate register includes the business details of the certificate holder.
+The certificate register can be found at pre-assessment certificate register

 5.3.1 Tender documents